IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-performance.md

 ## Performance in Financial Chart

-In addition to above performance guidelines, the $ProductShort$ `FinancialChart` control has the following unique features that affect performance.
+In addition to above performance guidelines, the $PlatformShort$ `FinancialChart` control has the following unique features that affect performance.

 ### Y-Axis Mode